jentery/508v4/keywords.md

 * **algorithm**: a procedure or formula for conducting a specific action; performed by people and materials in tabletop games; usually black-boxed in videogames
 * **ameritrash**: theme-forward games featuring player-to-player conflict; often driven by chance and character development (compare with eurogame)
 * **analysis paralysis**: taking a long time to make a decision during your turn, or frequently changing your mind either during a turn or throughout the game
 * **area control** (or area influence): a mechanic that awards players for controlling or influencing a majority of units (or territories, or tiles) in a game
+* **campaign**: the game and/or characters change over time, such that the results of one game may influence future plays; they thus involve multiple play sessions
 * **character development**: a feature that affords character growth or change during a game; common in role-playing games (RPGs) and often associated with role-play
 * **collection** (or set collection): a mechanic that encourages players to collect sets of items; common in party games and hand management
 * **collusion**: when players form secret agreements during a game; some games, including secret identity games, encourage collusion
 * **components**: tactile parts or bits of a game
-* **cooperation**: games where players win or lose together through mutual reliance, usually without a referee or game master; also refrains from pitting players against each other (compare with negotiation)
+* **cooperation**: games where players win or lose together through mutual reliance, usually without a referee or moderator; also refrains from pitting players against each other (compare with negotiation)
 * **deduction**: forming conclusions based on available premises; includes social deduction where players may guess the identity of other players
 * **dexterity**: games that involve physical dexterity to perform actions or tasks
 * **dynamics**: embodied patterns of play